-If you are slow to maximize available resources, you could be leaving opportunities on the table or harming your credibility as a brand.
+If you are slow to maximize available resources, you could leave opportunities on the table or harm your brand credibility.

-How the Sales Cycle Has Changed Since 2020
+8 Ways the B2B Sales Cycle Has Changed

 According to the global consulting firm, “More than three-quarters of buyers and sellers prefer digital self-serve and remote human engagement over face-to-face interactions.”

-How to embrace the change: While most businesses were leaning toward a remote landscape, this means building credibility and community online is all the more important.
+While most businesses were leaning toward a remote landscape, this means embracing the change by building credibility and community online is all the more important.
 As a PR agency with roots in social media marketing, we’ve evolved with the changing trends and have seen what has a lasting impact on our industry.

-New Normal #2: B2B buyers are making big online purchases
+3. B2B buyers are making big online purchases.

-How to embrace the change: Connection and community; rinse and repeat.
-Having a beautiful website and a handful of reviews doesn’t cut it in 2021.
+The solution is connection and community; rinse and repeat.
+Having a beautiful website and a handful of reviews doesn’t cut it in 2022.
 To succeed in an oversaturated market, your company should be offering a superior digital experience.
 From how visitors engage with your website to how you position your brand on social media, all published content should have a call for action or opportunity for engagement.

-New Normal #3: Video and live chat are the mediums to embrace
+3. Video and live chat are the mediums to embrace.